nrjdalal/verosearch-prowlarr/README.md

 ## Getting Started

-First, run the development server:
+Just add the environment variables in .next.config.js and run the development server:

 ```bash
 yarn && yarn dev
 ```

-- Just add the environment variables in .next.config.js
-- Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Deploy on Vercel